 A sprint-filled traditional service at 11:00am

-*Church school is offered during both services.
+*Church school is offered during the 9 am service.

 What makes PDCC so different than other churches?